davassi/yarer-gui/README.md

 ## Contribution

-Besides being stable, Yarer is a work in progress.
+Besides being stable, Yarer-GUI is a work in progress.
 If you have suggestions for features (i.e. more math functions to implement), or if you find any issues in the code, design, interface, etc, please feel free to share them on our [GitHub](https://github.com/davassi/yarer-gui/issues).

 I appreciate very much your feedback!